Energy policy of the United States: Order No. 2023

 On July 28, 2023, the Federal Energy Regulatory Commission approved Order No. 2023, which regulates the interconnection process that ties renewables projects into the large-scale grid.
 Among other provisions, the rule requires transmission planners to consolidate projects into 'clusters' for regulatory approval purposes on a 'first-ready, first-served' basis that prioritizes the most well-studied and fully financed projects.
 It also requires transmission planners to forecast advanced technologies and allow for multiple projects to share a new single interconnection point.
 It "imposes firm deadlines and penalties if transmission providers fail to complete interconnection studies on time".

 On March 21, 2024, FERC issued Order No. 2023-A, an amendment clarifying certain provisions in the order, such as compliance filing requirements, the deadline for utilities to edit interconnect requests upon submission, the role of substation use in determining cost allocation, and the use of surety bonds in financing.

 CITAP rule; NEPA reform

 The Fiscal Responsibility Act of 2023 required the federal government to implement a two-year deadline for permitting approvals for energy projects, including grid transmission, and also to designate a lead agency for such projects.

 On April 25, 2024, the DOE finalized a rule to implement the requirement.
-The rule, called Coordinated Interagency Transmission Authorizations and Permits (CITAP), stated the DOE would assume the role of default lead agency for most new power transmission projects.
+The rule, called Coordinated Interagency Transmission Authorizations and Permits Program (CITAP Program), stated the DOE would assume the role of default lead agency for most new power transmission projects.
 The rule also stated that the DOE would streamline permitting approvals, require only one environmental impact statement per project, and increase transparency around the permitting process.

 On the same day, the DOE authorized changes to its categorical exclusion process under the National Environmental Policy Act, allowing faster permit reviews for grid battery storage, flywheel storage, reconductoring and advanced power flow control, and midsize solar PV projects.